What is Archaeology

 Course Curriculum for Archaeology

-Pursuing a degree in Archaeology is the chance to work at historical sites, which comprises the restoration of monuments and explore the ancient history of the country.
+Pursuing a degree in Archaeology is the chance to work at historical sites, which comprises the restoration of monuments and exploring the ancient history of the country.
 Archaeology is the field that involves the investigation of the materials that are developed by human societies in previous times.
-The primary objective of the course curriculum is to study about the human cultures in the past through various mediums.
+The primary objective of the course curriculum is to study human cultures in the past through various mediums.
 The course curriculum includes interesting subjects that help the candidate in studying even better and do well in their academics for further job opportunities.
 The subjects are ideal for those who have an interest in studying ancient history.